-Water Quality Impacts of the Cameron Peak Fire
+Cameron Peak Fire Recovery

-In 2020, the Cameron Peak and East Troublesome Fires impacted multiple watersheds in Northern Colorado, including approximately 12% (65,275 acres) of the Big Thompson Watershed, the primary source of Loveland's drinking water.
+In 2020, the Cameron Peak Fire affected approximately 12% (65,275 acres) of the Big Thompson Watershed, the primary source of Loveland's drinking water.
 Wildfires have the potential to negatively impact water quality for years after a fire.